 If you have never made a quilt before, a rag quilt is a great place to start.
-Even if you are new to sewing, I promise that you can make a gorgeous rag quilt!
-I am going to walk you through the step by step process of how to make a rag quilt.
-If after you have read through the tutorial you still have questions, please feel free to contact me.
+Even if you are new to sewing, I promise that you can make a gorgeous blanket with this baby rag quilt tutorial!

 Unless you are asking questions about math, like how much fabric you will need to make “x” size of quilt.
 I stink at math.
 I have no idea how to figure out how much fabric you need for a queen size. . .or exactly how much of each fabric you should buy. . . or anything that involves numbers.
 Trust me, you do not want my help in the math department.
 I usually depend on the ladies at the fabric store for all those questions. 🙂